 6.16 All goods/services ordered with a value over £50,000 must be subject to formal tendering procedures.
-Purchases over £173,934 (threshold from 01/01/2012) excluding VAT may fall under EU procurement rules which requires advertising in the Official Journal of the European Union.
-Guidance on the OJEU thresholds is given in the Academies Financial Handbook.
+Purchases over £189,330 (threshold from 01/01/2021) excluding VAT may fall under Public Contracts Regulations 2015 rules which require notification to the FTS (Find a Tendering Service).
 Ordering goods which may potentially be over £50,000 must be discussed with Business Manager prior to any communication with suppliers.
 This is to ensure correct procedures are followed from the outset.